dumlutimuralp/antrea-packet-walks/part_d/README.md

 vmware@master:~$
 </code></pre>

 The first flow entry is for the ARP requests sent for the IP address 10.222.0.1 which is **master** node' s antrea-gw0 IP.
-The second entry is for hthe ARP requests sent for the IP address 10.222.2.1 which is the **worker2** node' s antrea-gw0 IP.
-Why would worker 1 send ARP requests for other nodes' gw0 interface IPs ?
-The answer lies in the routing table of the worker 1 node. (which was shown back in [Part A Section 3.1.1](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#311-worker-1)) Shown below once again.
+The second entry is for hthe ARP requests sent for the IP address 10.222.2.1 which is the **worker2** node' s antrea-gw0 IP. **Why would worker1 node send an ARP request for another node' s gw0 interface IP ?** The answer lies in the routing table of the worker 1 node. (which was shown back in [Part A Section 3.1.1](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#311-worker-1)) Shown below once again.

 <pre><code>
 vmware@<b>worker1</b>:~$ ip route